 1. Dark Gray Lowlights

-When going for lowlights, it’s not necessary that you stick to the spectrum of your base color.
-You can experiment with shades of a different color as well to create a style of contrasting colors.
+When going for lowlights, you don’t need to stick to the spectrum of your base color.
+Experiment with shades of multiple contrasting colors.
 These dark gray lowlights, for example, amp up the movement and dimension of her brown hair to the core.